wely-zz/HOL-BuildingAppsWithCaching/HOL.md

 Currently, the Windows Azure Caching does not supply its own **ObjectCache** implementation.
 Nevertheless, you can create one that provides a wrapper around its services.
 You will find an example of such an implementation, the **AzureCacheProvider**, in the **BuildingAppsWithCacheService\\Source\\Assets** folder.
 This class derives from **ObjectCache** to expose the services in the Windows Azure Caching.

 To take advantage of this caching implementation in the Azure Store application, you will create a caching counterpart of the **ProductsRepository** class.
-The application uses this class, which implements an **IProductsRepository** contract with a single **GetProducts** operation, to retrieve catalog information from SQL Azure.
+The application uses this class, which implements an **IProductsRepository** contract with a single **GetProducts** operation, to retrieve catalog information from Windows Azure SQL Database.
 To create a caching products catalog source, you need to perform the following steps:

 - Create a new **CachingProductsReposity** class that inherits from **CachedDataSource**.